table of contents

 Deciduous woodland, coniferous woodland, cultivated land, dunes & dune slacks, heath, moor, mountain rocks, mountains, riverbanks, roadsides, scrub and walls.

-Parts used for food
+Parts Used for Food

 Leaves, shoots, stem, flowers.

-Spring: Leaves, shoots, root.
+Spring: Leaves, shoots, roots.

 Summer: Stem, flowers.

 For centuries in Russia, rosebay willowherb was fermented to make herbal tea, nicknamed ‘Ivan Chai’ in Britain and Europe.
-It was eventually replaced by the black and green teas from India and China but is still drunk in some parts of Russia.2
+It was eventually replaced by the black and green teas from India and China but is still drunk in some parts of Russia.

 There is little information about the plant’s safety during pregnancy and when breastfeeding.

-- Bartram, T. (1998) Bartram’s Encyclopedia of Herbal Medicine.
-New York: Marlowe.
+Bartram T. Bartram’s Encyclopedia of Herbal Medicine.
+Marlowe; 1998.